-At Cuberlo Law, one of our priorities is to help families reunite in the United States.
-We are immigration attorneys in New Jersey with over 10 years of experience in these types of cases.
+At Cuberlo Law, one of our priorities is helping families with members abroad reunite in the United States.
+Our immigration lawyers in New Jersey with more than 10 years of positive outcome in these types of cases.

 Call us today and get a private consultation for any immigration matter involving a family-based immigration in the United States .

-As a U. S. citizen, How do I bring my Foreign Spouse to the U. S. in 2023?
+As A U. S. Citizen, how do I Bring My Foreign Spouse To The U. S. In 2024?

-The requirements will change depending on whether you are a citizen or a resident and if your partner is in or out of the country.
+The requirements will change if the applicant is a citizen or resident and if their partner is inside or outside the country.

 Requirements For American Citizens

-If you are an American citizen and you are within the United States, you will need to submit the following documents for:
+American citizens who are within the United States will need to sumbit the following documents to:

 Spouses Within The United States

-Both documents will need to be completed and submitted at the same time to apply to your spouse.
+Both documents will need to be completed and submitted at the same time to apply for your spouse.

 Spouses Outside The United States